LiYunyang/ADS-command-line/README.md

 Click the url lind to acess to the PDF version of the article.

 ## Ciation
-type the `num` to get the bibTeX ciation, which is copied to the clipboard, by default.
+type `num` to get the bibTeX ciation, which is by default copied to the clipboard.

 ## Statistics
 Command `stat` plots the statistics of the author.
 With the blue bars showing the number of publicaions per year (green the Nature/Science/ARA&A paper and yellow the Physical Review papers) and the orange curve showing the average citations per paper per year.
 Here is an expample of P. Abbott
 ![img](https://github.com/LiYunyang/ADS-command-line/blob/master/example/statistics.png)

 ## WordCloud
 Command `wc` analysizes the word frequency of the titles of the search results (only in the author mode and python package [wordcloud](http://amueller.github.io/word_cloud/index.html) is required).
-Here is a beautiiful example of Kip Thorne:
+Here is an example for Dr. Kip Thorne:
 ![img](https://github.com/LiYunyang/ADS-command-line/blob/master/example/wc.png)